aswain009/java-oop-class-notes/week-five.md

 ## Compare and contrast iterative versus sequential software lifecycle approaches.
-- steps in SDLC: requirements analysis, development, testing, production, maintenance
+- steps in SDLC: requirements analysis, design, development, testing, production, maintenance
 - waterfall model
     - phases
         - requirements analysis: what should the product do?